traitecoevo/plant/doc/design.md

 itself is carried out only at the beginning of a simulation.
 So doesn't need to be anything too crazy.

+TODO: test case where root finding fails.
+Perhaps on function that does not contain root, or which convergence is too slow?

 # Filenames and conventions

 ## Variable naming